cyclefusion/threat_data/README.md

 ### Contact

-If you have any questions or feedback about the Animus threat intelligence system, don't hesitate to reach out to the main developer via (email)[mailto:andrew@morris.guru] or (Twitter)[https://twitter.com/andrew___morris].
+If you have any questions or feedback about the Animus threat intelligence system, don't hesitate to reach out to the main developer via [email](mailto:andrew@morris.guru) or [Twitter](https://twitter.com/andrew___morris).